-PLDT chairman and CEO Manuel Pangilinan doesn’t expect its fintech arm Voyager Innovation to make a profit until 2024, after suffering a loss of PHP1.33 billion ($26.2 million) in the first nine months of 2019.
+PLDT chairman and CEO Manuel Pangilinan doesn’t expect its fintech arm Voyager Innovations to make a profit until 2024, after suffering a loss of PHP1.33 billion ($26.2 million) in the first nine months of 2019.

 The company raised $215 million in new funding in the final quarter of last year.
-In November 2018, Voyager raised $175 million worth of private investments after selling minority stakes to private equity company KKR and Tencent.
+In November 2018, Voyager Innovations raised $175 million worth of private investments after selling minority stakes to private equity company KKR and Tencent.
 A month later, it closed a $40 million investment from International Finance Corp and IFC Emerging Asia Fund.

 The Philippines company’s mobile unit Smart Communications had a 43 per cent market share by subscribers at end-September.Subscribe to our daily newsletter Back